KxSystems/docs/docs/architecture/index.md

 ### Tickerplant (TP)

-A TP (tickerplant) captures the initial data feed, writes it to the log file and [publishes](../kb/publish-subscribe.md) these messages to any registered subscribers.
+A kdb+ processing acting as a TP (tickerplant) captures the initial data feed, writes it to the log file and [publishes](../kb/publish-subscribe.md) these messages to any registered subscribers.
 Aims for zero-latency.
 Includes ingesting data in batch mode.